ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restricted-site-creation.md

 The Restricted site creation feature lets IT administrators use SharePoint Online PowerShell to designate which Microsoft Entra groups in their tenant can create SharePoint sites.

-Users who aren't in the group aren't able to create a SharePoint site.
+You can choose between two ways to manage site creation within your tenant: deny mode (specified groups are unable to create sites) and allow mode (only the specified groups are allowed to create sites).
+Once enabled for your tenant, Restricted site creation is set to deny mode by default.

 Restricted site creation policy only controls the provisioning capability and not the site access permissions.

 > [!NOTE]
-> The sites in scope for preview are SharePoint team sites (group-connected and classic), communication sites, OneDrive, and All sites.
+> The sites in scope for this feature are SharePoint team sites (group-connected and classic), communication sites, OneDrive, and all sites.

 ## Prerequisites